wkyoshimatsu/wkyoshimatsu/README.md

 :house_with_garden: I’m from Brazil.

-:books: I’m currently learning JAVA / Angular / AWS.
+:books: I’m currently learning JAVA / AWS / Angular.

 :outbox_tray: 2024 Goals: create a new project and find a new job.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...